modular-magician/terraform-provider-google-beta/website/docs/r/kms_crypto_key.html.markdown

 In addition to the arguments listed above, the following computed attributes are exported:

+* `next_rotation_time` -
+  The time when KMS will create a new version of this Crypto Key.

 * `self_link`: The self link of the created CryptoKey.
 Its format is `{{key_ring}}/cryptoKeys/{{name}}`.